Awhalen1999/etch/docs/tech.md

 **Where the game lives.** Single-player.
 All game logic in TypeScript.

 - Runs locally in the player's terminal via `npx @etch/cli`
-- Renders TUI with OpenTUI components
+- Renders the UI with [Ink](https://github.com/vadimdemedes/ink) — React for the terminal
 - Stores state in `~/.etch/`:
   - `account.json` — `{ name, token }` (created on first launch)
-  - `save.json` — game state (depth, stamina, items, deepest)
+  - `save.json` — game state (depth, stamina, inventory, deepest, queen flag)
 - Connects to the API occasionally for inscription sync — non-blocking, offline-safe

 ### CLI directory shape